 Rural areas have been hit hardest by bank closures.
 Many villages, though, will still have convenience stores that double as the local post office.
 Post offices offer some financial services, including current accounts in which you can make cash and cheque deposits.
 The Post Office themselves have closed many branches throughout the UK, but not at the same rate as the big banks, so it remains an option.

-Struggling to open a bank account with a high street bank?
-At Suits Me we believe in financial inclusion and that no-one in today’s modern society should be excluded from having an account in order to manage their money.
+Struggling to open a current account with a high street bank?
+At Suits Me® we believe in financial inclusion and that no-one in today’s modern society should be excluded from having an account in order to manage their money.

-Suits Me current accounts come with instant access to online banking and mobile banking apps to be able to start managing your money as soon as your account is open.
+Suits Me® accounts come with instant access to an online account and mobile apps to be able to start managing your money as soon as your account is open.

-Applying for a Suits Me account is quick and simple using our online application form and we don’t need a proof of address, National Insurance Number or perform any credit checks.
-Open a Suits Me Account today within 10 minutes and start managing your finances using your online banking account and mobile banking app.
+Applying for a Suits Me® account is quick and simple using our online application form and we don’t need a proof of address, National Insurance Number or perform any credit checks.
+Open a Suits Me® Account today within 3 minutes and start managing your finances using your online account and mobile app.